Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Main results

 \end{theorem}

-\begin{remark} At time zero, there holds $Q_0[f] = B_0[f]=0$.
-Hence, in order to prove that the collision operators dominate the remainders terms, we consider longer time scales in the next subsection for dynamics in the box $\Lambda= (2\pi \mathbb T)^3$.
-Here, we explain that for appropiately chosen initial data
+\begin{remark} At time zero, there holds $Q_0= B_0=0$.
+Hence, in order to prove that the collision operators dominate the remainder terms, we consider longer time scales in the next subsection, for three-dimensional boxes.
+We show that for appropriately chosen initial data, and for $t \gg 1: $